 GeneCards Summary for FZD9 Gene

 FZD9 (Frizzled Class Receptor 9) is a Protein Coding gene.
 Diseases associated with FZD9 include exudative vitreoretinopathy and williams-beuren syndrome.
-Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Signaling by GPCR and MicroRNAs in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot Summary for FZD9 Gene